Want to improve your family’s diet? Check out these healthy snack ideas to offer your kids better choices and feel good about what you feed them.

 Find out what they like.
-FishBoy9 ate more salad than pizza last Friday.
-I made his favorite Caesar Salad, which when made at home, is pretty good for you, all things considered.
+FishBoy11 eats more salad than pizza some Friday nights, especially when I make his favorite Caesar Salad, which when made at home, is pretty good for you, all things considered.

 Prep vegetables for the week so that you can make it easier on yourself.
 If you’ve got it all chopped and ready to go, you’ll be more likely to add vegetables to the meals you’re preparing during the week.